 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to pertuzumab injection, any other medications, or any of the ingredients in pertuzumab injection.
 Ask your doctor for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have ever been treated with chemotherapy or radiation therapy, if you have recently had a heart attack, or if you have heart disease.
+- tell your doctor if you have ever been treated with chemotherapy or radiation therapy.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving pertuzumab injection.